Cookbook » Exception Handling

 Catch an Exception from a Running Taskflow

-When a task throws an exception, the executor will store that exception in the shared state referenced by the tf::Future handle.
-You can catch that exception via calling the get method:
+When a task throws an exception, the executor captures it and stores it in the shared state associated with the returned tf::Future (a derived class of std::future).
+You can later catch the exception by calling the get method:

 tf::Executor executor;